Generator maintenance guide

 How much does it cost to maintain a home generator?

-It typically costs between $200 and $600 per year to maintain a home generator at an average annual cost of around $300, depending on its size, type, and other details.
+It typically costs between $200 and $600 per year to maintain a home generator at an average annual cost of around $300, depending on the generator size, type, and other details.
 These figures are general industry estimates and can vary by brand, fuel type, and service region.
 Estimated costs include regular replacement parts like filters and spark plugs, oil, and occasional repairs.

 ROI of maintenance